The "moral" or "lesson" of each tale is left to the reader to decide.

 Once an amoeba visited a psychotherapist.

-Once a beast-within spent a lot of time licking its wounds.
+Once a beast-within spent a great deal of time licking its wounds.

 Once a bird of paradise answered a personal ad in a highbrow singles magazine.

-Once a boa constrictor made no excuses for being enamored of itself.
+Once a boa constrictor made no excuses for being enamored with itself.

 Once a butterfly fell in love with a moth.

-Once the Chimera had a difficult time filling out the compatibility profile of an online matchmaking service.
+Once a Chimera had a difficult time filling out the compatibility profile for an online matchmaking service.

-Once a clam aspired to being an oyster.
+Once a young clam aspired to being an oyster.

-Once all the crabs signed a contract of amorous intent.
+Once crabs signed a contract of amorous intent.

 Once an octogenarian hesitated over the last entry in a crossword puzzle.

-Once a pair of cuckoos worried about their parenting skills.
+Once a pair of cuckoos devoted a great deal of thought to their parenting skills.

-Once a Doppelgänger wondered what it would be like if . . .
+Once a Doppelgänger wondered what life would be like if . . .

 Once a dormouse dreamed of winning the lottery.